 Featured image: David E Klutho, USA TODAY Sports

-On February 28th 2020, the Court of Arbitration for Sport handed down a guilty verdict and eight-year ban to Chinese swimmer Sun Yang.
-This outcome was the result of nearly four months of hearings, deliberations, and tantrums in the Swiss town of Montreux, and formally designated Sun as a drug cheat.
-Two years on, the ripple-effect of this decision carves a problematic precedent when it comes to drug use in sport.
+On 28 February 2020, the Court of Arbitration for Sport handed down a guilty verdict and an eight-year ban to Chinese swimmer Sun Yang.
+This outcome resulted from nearly four months of hearings, deliberations, and tantrums in the Swiss town of Montreux and formally designated Sun as a drug cheat.
+Two years on, the ripple effect of this decision carves a problematic precedent regarding drug use in sports.

 As the COVID-belated 2022 FINA World Championships begin in Budapest this weekend, the best swimmers in the world will either descend in competition or take a deserved break after last year’s Olympic Games – with one notable exception.

-Australian swimmer Mack Horton faced the wrath of the Chinese media during the 2016 Summer Olympics, when he publicly labeled Sun Yang a drug cheat.
-Since then, the Australian media has collectively demonised the 30-year-old Chinese, freestyle swimmer out of public favour.
+Australian swimmer Mack Horton faced the wrath of the Chinese media during the 2016 Summer Olympics when he publicly labelled Sun Yang a drug cheat.
+Since then, the Australian media has collectively demonised the 30-year-old Chinese freestyle swimmer out of public favour.

 And on the surface, what’s wrong with that?
 Sun Yang is, by any definition, a drug cheat.
 But the case of Sun Yang resists simplicity, and it’s time the culture of drug vilification in sports is properly examined.
 Because not only is it unhealthy – it’s deadly.